camunda-community-hub/challenges/c8-entraid-challenge/solution/Install88.md

         clientIdClaim: azp                  # Entra puts client ID here
         preferUsernameClaim: true           # user tokens win if both present
 ```
-> In progress: still consider as a username
+> Note: the tolen can still be considered as a user

-If the object is a username, add it in a role, like the role admin
+If the object is a username, add it in as admin role as a user

 ![img.png](images/ReferenceClientAsUserInRole.png)